Murder of James J. Smith: Arrest

 On November 22, press coverage included a picture of the "Voodoo house" where the slaying had occurred.
-It was revealed that Harris had taken on the name "Karriem", referring to "Harris" as his 'slave name'.
+It was revealed that he had taken on the name "Karriem", referring to "Harris" as his 'slave name'.
 His son has likewise been renamed Hasabas.
 Hasabas, age 12, and daughter Ruby, 9, had been forced to witness the ritual.
 Press reported: "With an insane light in his eyes, he admitted that he had planned to seek out and kill Judges Edward J. Jeffries and Arthur E Gordon for the purpose of propitiating jungle gods."
-Harris also reported wanting to kill a 21 year old social worker who had cut him from welfare rolls.
-Harris was compared to the Ahfed Abdullah, formerly James Moaning, described as psychopathic, who had gained entrance to the Mayor's home in the delusional belief that the Mayor was responsible for the government of Haiti.
+Karriem also reported wanting to kill a 21 year old social worker who had cut him from welfare rolls.
+Karriem was compared to the Ahfed Abdullah, formerly James Moaning, described as psychopathic, who had gained entrance to the Mayor's home in the delusional belief that the Mayor was responsible for the government of Haiti.

-On November 23, press discussed police access to a temple on Hasting Street using a secret password, their raid on the temple, and their arrest of leader Ugan Ali, described as 'God of the Asiatics', after he admitted to having taught Harris.
+On November 23, press discussed police access to a temple on Hasting Street using a secret password, their raid on the temple, and their arrest of leader Ugan Ali, described as 'God of the Asiatics', after he admitted to having taught Karriem.

 Police initiated a manhunt for Fard and another leader, Ugan Ali, who were arrested and questioned.
-Harris was deemed insane and committed to a mental hospital.
+Karriem was deemed insane and committed to a mental hospital.
 "The society cannot be blamed for anything he did", Ali was quoted as saying in the Detroit News.
 Fard and Ugan Ali, who acknowledged leadership of the Allah Temple of Islam but vehemently denied any teaching of human sacrifice, were examined by psychiatrist David Clark, who recommended they be committed for further observation.
 A judge agreed, and both Fard and Ugan Ali were placed in straitjackets and confined in padded cells.

 With Fard and Ugan Ali still in custody five days after the murder, Elijah Muhammad, at the time known as Elijah Karriem, led over two hundred members into the court building and staged a protest on the main floor.
 The police spent a full day expelling the protesters.